syedshahlal/End_to_end_ML_Project/README.md

 ```
 git commit -m "your comment/message"
 ```
-To send version/changes to the github
+To send version/changes to the GitHub
 ```
 git push origin main
 ```